Rubberazer/JETGPIO/README.md

     JETSON NANO (TX1) family only, so far it does not support the Xaviers,etc. No hardware to test it

-    GPIO control of all the header pinout as input or output
+    GPIO control of all the header pinout as input or output.
+Low latency is expected (it does not go through the kernel)

+    direct writing to the registers (DMA)

     PWM (hardware) control on header pins 32 & 33